PeterBaltov/ikbr-algo-trading/moneytrailz-dashboard/plan.md

 4. **Plan for scalability** - your system will grow
 5. **Invest in security** - financial data protection is critical

-**This dashboard will transform your ThetaGang system into a professional-grade trading platform with institutional-quality monitoring, analytics, and control capabilities!** 🎯📊💹
+**This dashboard will transform your moneytrailz system into a professional-grade trading platform with institutional-quality monitoring, analytics, and control capabilities!** 🎯📊💹